 Good morning!
 I'm Kelli Black!

-That's the "Bear Facts" for April.
-Thanks for listening, and be sure to tune in again next week for more news from Bishop Garrigan High School.
+That's the "Bear Facts" for this week.
+Thanks for tuning in, and be sure to join us next week for more news from Bishop Garrigan High School.

 "Bear Facts" Home Page